 What colour are your tiles?

-As we’ve highlighted above, your grout colour doesn’t need to match your tiles.
+As we’ve highlighted above, neither your outdoor tile grout or indoor tile grout colour needs to necessarily match your tile shade.
 It depends entirely on your personal preference and design scheme.
 That said, you may still be wondering ‘what colour grout for white tiles?’ or ‘what colour grout for grey tiles?’.
 After all, it’s a big decision!

 Typically, as a rule of thumb, if you want a bold, statement finish, opt for a contrasting grout colour (i.e., dark grout against white tiles), and a closely-matched shade for a subtle appearance.